clirdlf/ndsa.org/faq.md

 We are thrilled that you've joined!
 There are many ways to get involved.
 Check out the [New Member Orientation and Resources](/new-members/) page for information and tips about where to start.

-### Who are the NDSA Interest Group Co-Chairs?###
+### Who are the NDSA Interest Group and Working Group Co-Chairs?###

-Each Interest Group is led by one or more volunteers.
-You'll find their names and contact information on the [Interest Group](/working-groups/) page.
+Each group is led by one or more volunteers.
+You'll find their names and contact information on the [NDSA Groups](/working-groups/) page.

 <div class="scroll-to-top">&nbsp;</div>